I’d Like to Propose a Toast to Healthy Alcohol

 A small glass will usually carry 250 ml of liquid.
 If you were to fill it up with pina colada mix, it would contain 420-550 calories and 69 grams of sugar.
 And what’s worse, we haven’t even added the alcohol yet.
 With or without alcohol, this coconut-pineapple tropical delicacy punches well above its weight in calories and sugar, and therefore, should be consumed in very small amounts and only on the rare occasion.

-Rule 3: Moving on from what you should avoid drinking to what you should turn to instead, if weight maintenance or health in general are a priority.
+Moving on from what you should avoid drinking to what you should turn to instead, if weight maintenance is a priority.

 In this case, vodka should be one of your first go-to drinks, followed by gin, rye whiskey, scotch, bourbon, tequila and brandy.